 My thinking

-Machine learning has been widely used to forecast macroeconomic variables, such as exchange rate (nearest neighbor model) [19], volatility of the stock market return (SVR model) [20] and so on.
-As for data analytics, ; in commercial use, this is known as predictive analytics.
+Machine learning has been widely used to forecast macroeconomic variables, such as exchange rate (nearest neighbor model) [19], volatility of the stock market return (SVR model) [20] Etc. In the field of data mining and data analytics, machine learning is a functional tool especially for generating practical models from complex textual statistics and using the iterated algorithms to optimize the whole loss, thus capable of doing the prediction; in commercial use, this is known as predictive analytics.
 These analytical models allow researchers to "produce reliable, repeatable decisions and results" and uncover "hidden insights" through learning from historical relationships and trends in the data.
 [21] Nevertheless, researchers have rarely explored forecast of inflation via machine learning and I’ve found no existing paper in China about the same topic.

 I’m going to use results of the last two papers as my baseline.
-The second paper shows that when it comes to CPI prediction, the autoregressive distributed lag (ARDL) model is better than other models but it can only account for 23% of the CPI. .
+The second paper shows that when it comes to CPI prediction, the autoregressive distributed lag (ARDL) model is better than other models but it can only account for 23% of the CPI.
+Generative/robust models from machine learning are prone to provide more precise/idealistic outcomes.

 There are many models in machine learning and I will list models I want to use in the methodology part.
-Also, I will not only select the most significant variables as inputs using Chinese data to do the empirical test, but also consider the hysteresis effect of above factors (e.g. ).
+Also, I will not only select the most significant variables as inputs using Chinese data to do the empirical test, but also consider the hysteresis effect of above factors (e.g. Raw inputs contain the data of past five years).
 I hope I can develop a model most suitable for Chinese inflation forecast to offer useful advices to Chinese government.

 Sources of data